durrante/AzureImageBuilder/ZerotoHero/readme.md

-# YouTube Azure Image Builder Zero to Hero Series
+# Azure Image Builder: Zero to Hero

+## Overview

-## This location contains all content and scripts from the video series
+This GitHub repository contains all content and scripts to support building and customising Azure images using Azure Image Builder (AIB).

-Playlist:

-Example scenario company objectives:
+---

+## Example Scenario and Objectives

-	We are using Azure Virtual Desktop and we want to simplify image creation and distribution, the organisation requires the following:
+The following example scenario is based on an organisation using Azure Virtual Desktop (AVD), aiming to simplify image creation and distribution.
+The objectives include:

-	• Ensure image lifecycle and validation controls are in place.
+- Ensure image lifecycle and validation controls are in place.
-	• Ensure that source content is locked down and not available to the public (due to licences, organisational information)
+- Lock down source content so it is not publicly accessible (e.g. due to licensing or organisational data).
-	• Use Windows 11 22H2 Multi-session + M365 Apps Gen2 Image from the marketplace
+- Use the **Windows 11 22H2 Multi-session + Microsoft 365 Apps Gen2** image from the Azure Marketplace.
- 	• Ensure images support vTPM and Secure Boot (aka Trusted Launch)
+- Ensure images support **vTPM** and **Secure Boot** (Trusted Launch).
-	• Install the following applications and validate that they were successfully installed:
+- Install and verify the following applications:
-		○ Google Chrome
+  - Google Chrome
-		○ VLC Player
+  - VLC Player
-	• Configure the following:
+- Configure the image with the following settings:
-		○ Set Default Start pins and taskbar layout
+  - Set default Start Menu pins and taskbar layout
-		○ Remove a predefined list of Appx Packages
+  - Remove a predefined list of Appx packages
-		○ Set default wallpaper and lock screen
+  - Set a default wallpaper and lock screen
-		○ Fix Sysprep (first boot slowness)
+  - Resolve first-boot slowness (Sysprep fix)
-		○ Delete C:\Temp folder
+  - Delete the `C:\Temp` folder
-		○ Delete public desktop shortcuts
+  - Remove public desktop shortcuts
-	• Fully up to date but do not install preview patches
+- Ensure the image is fully updated (excluding preview patches).
-	• Make the image available in the UK South region for distribution via AVD.
+- Distribute the image to the **UK South** region for AVD use.

+---

+## Prerequisites

+Before deploying, review and run the prerequisite script located in the [`prereq`](./prereq) folder.
+This sets up necessary Azure resources and permissions required by the image builder process.